madprops/airc/README.md

 ---

-Changes to config properties are saved to config.user.json
+Changes to config properties are saved in `config.user.json`

 ---